Chapter 2 - Coming Into My Own

-At the summer camp there was another camp across the lake that was styled as a Native American village centered around a large Tipi.
+At Spicers there was another camp across the lake that was styled as a Native American village.
+It was centered around a large Tipi.
 This is where we conducted “tribal” activities.
-We would stay overnight, learned to dance native dances, wore native clothing etc. I look back on this now and realize what a gift it was that Julien created this.
+We would stay overnight, learned native dances, wore native clothing etc. I look back on this now and realize what a gift it was that Julian created this.
 As you advanced in rank from brave to chief, each had its own initiation ceremony.
 The final one for chief was a solo night spent blindfolded out in the forest.
-During the night, elders would sneak up behind you and start talking.
-Elder advice etc. At age 14 this was quite an experience.
-It introduced me to the importance of ritual so missing from white society.
-Later as I worked with tribes in the Southwest I engaged in real rituals, but the appreciation for this form of worship was introduced by the Troop 4 experience.
+During the night, elders would sneak up behind you and just start talking.
+Elder advice etc. At age 14 this was an life shifting experience.
+It introduced me to the importance of rituals of passage that were so missing from white society.
+Later as I worked with tribes in the Southwest I engaged in their real rituals, but the appreciation for this form of sacred reflection was introduced to me by the Troop 4 experience.

-My memory of Troop 4 ultimately was impacted by troubling news much later.
+My memory of Troop 4 ultimately was impacted by troubling news much later in my life.
 While at summer camp we were so out in the middle of nowhere we didn’t wear clothes when swimming or doing other beach activities.
-Julien and the other adult George Dealey would roughhouse sometimes on the beach by picking kids up and inevitably that meant the touching of genitals.
+Julian and the other adult George Dealey would roughhouse with kids sometimes on the beach by picking them up and inevitably that meant the touching of genitals.
 It was all in good fun it seemed, but It always made me feel somewhat uncomfortable.

-Julien also acted as a counselor to me when I was having trouble in school.
-In a sense he was like a wise father figure I could trust.
-He had a cabin that sometimes he would take 3-4 boys.
+Julian also was my counselor separate from the Troop when I was having trouble in school.
+In a sense he was like a wise father figure I thought I could trust.
+He had a cabin in the hills that sometimes he would take 3-4 boys to.
 I have memory of being there at least once.
-Many years later it was revealed that Julien and George Dealy had been abusing boys for years.
+Many years later it was revealed that Julian and George Dealey had been abusing boys for years.
 You can imagine the shock I felt as an adult.
 Some of the incidents took place at that cabin.
-For years I wondered if I had suppressed this memory.
-I did a lot of visualization work around it in therapy and eventually it was decided nothing happened to me.
+For years I wondered if I had suppressed some memory of abuse there.
+I did a lot of visualization work around it in therapy and eventually we came to the conclusion that nothing happened to me.
 Knowing how insecure and vulnerable I was around him I don’t know if Julian chose not to abuse me.
 For such a positive influence Troop 4 was in my life, it also contained this darkness that to this day makes me feel very sad.

 The Television Room

 My Dad was a tech junkie for his day.
 We had a TV set very early on compared to other families.
 My Mother said they got it to watch the Big Game between Cal and Stanford.
-She told me that it was a novelty in their building neighbors would stick their heads in to watch.
+She told me that it was a novelty in their building.
+Neighbors would pop in to watch.

 Later when we moved to the Alvarado house, the TV was located in the room right next to mine.
-They put a beat up old, coach in the room and I would be in there as much as they would let me.
+I was in there as much as they would let me.
 There was something about this device that I could not look away from.
 The worlds it showed were fascinating to me.
 Particularly old movies from the 30's-40’s.
-At the time it may have seemed like a welcome diversion, but later I would claim it would lay a foundation of stories that would come alive in my creative life.
+At the time it may have seemed like just a diversion, but later I would claim it laid a foundation of stories that would come alive in my creative life.
 TV grew up into color sets with Walt Disney’s Wonderful World of Color.
 We got a glimpse of Disneyland in Southern California through that show.
 As a result we bugged our father to take us.
 That happened very soon after it opened.

-We would watch as a family at night sometimes.
-And when it came time for Jane to go to bed she thought it was totally unfair.
-She would pretend to be in her room but then move a stool out in the hallway outside the TV room and watch through the crack in the door.
+We would watch at night as a family sometimes.
+And when it came time for Jane to go to bed as the youngest, she thought it was totally unfair.
+She would pretend to be in her room, but then move a stool out in the hallway outside the TV room and watch through the crack in the door.
 Most times she got caught and was ushered back to bed.
-Sometimes it is just not fun being the youngest.

-Lots of my early knowing of the world came through that box.
-3 basic networks and PBS later.
+Lots of my early knowing of the world came through that box which featured 3 basic national networks and PBS.
 I had a story from those times that I told when I was later teaching Interactive Entertainment at UCLA and USC.
-When the new game machines and early computers showed up in the early eighties they seemed like magic to those of us that had not grown up on them.
+When the new game machines and early computers showed up in the early eighties they seemed like magic to those of us that had not grown up with them.
 But to kids born after they came on the scene, they were just game machines and computers.

-Growing up one of the family activities I liked the most was when we went camping as a family.
+One of the family activities I liked the most was when we went camping.
 In those days you could load up the car, head out and find an open spot in a National Forest or by a lake.
 Nothing like now, where you need a reservation a year in advance.
 For us it was a time to relax, particularly Dad.
 The stresses of his life would fall away for a while and he seemed happier.

-Our camping vehicle was a 56 Ford Station Wagon.
+Our camping vehicle of choice was a 56 Ford Station Wagon.
 This was no ordinary family mobile.
-This one was a two tone, flesh and white with cowboy brand seat covers.
+This one was a two tone, flesh and white conveyance with cowboy brand seat covers.

 His genius however, was the camping boxes.
 My mother helped him design a four box system that would hold all the cooking stuff, plates, glasses.
 It was designed to pack right into the back of the Ford.
 These four boxes would always remain packed.
 We would get to a campsite and in a few minutes the four boxes would be stacked with a counter on top.
 Mother was set for cooking up those meals in no time.

 We frequented most of the parks in Northern California.
-Many in those days were isolated affairs down bumpy dusty roads.
+Many in those days were at isolated locations located down bumpy dusty roads.
 The Ford had no air conditioning so I remember driving across the central valley in the summer to get to these parks where it was so hot, things would melt.

-The Giant Orange was literally a giant orange drive in booth where food and drinks were prepared and served.
-Their claim to fame was they fresh squeezed the orange juice.
+The Giant Orange was literally a giant orange drive up booth where food and drinks were prepared and served.
+Their claim to fame was their fresh squeezed orange juice.
 They were sitting in the middle of an area with orange groves so I suspect it was super fresh.
 I loved the orange juice.
 Growing up I was not a Coke kid.
 For some reason I didn’t like the carbonation.
-When given a chance I always picked orange drinks.
+When given a chance I always picked non-carbonated orange drinks.

 The Nut Tree was the other diner of note.
 It also had some history in our family.
 Our great Aunts would sometimes travel on Hwy 80 and stop there.
 It had started as a small farm stand and grown into an institution over the years.
 Among other things, they baked their on mini-loafs of bread.
 Honie and Dodo would bring us each one.
 The bread was decent, but what I really remember was what it felt like to have my own loaf.
 Bread was one of my favorite food groups growing up, along with cheese and mayo, so this was heaven.

 How our parents put up with three growing children on a bench seat right behind them I will never know.
 As the drives got long, we got antsy, and would poke, tease or giggle until told to stop.
 Later with my own kids I would thank god for mini-vans with more space.